gpoulios/testpkg/README.md

 ### Verification

 > [!WARNING]
-> Obviously, the recommended way of verifying is through `cosign verify[-blob-attestation]`.
+> Obviously, the recommended way of verifying is through `cosign verify[-attestation]`.
 The following is just an exercise for better undertanding.
 DO NOT use in production.

 ```bash
 $ oras blob fetch --output - $BUNDLE_BLOB | \